 If the unwanted app is visible on the left, stop your mouse pointer on its name and click the pen-shaped button.
 Select Remove App from the list.

-If the application is not visible, click Account menu (cogwheel) and select Account Settings.
+If the application is not visible, click More in the Apps section instead.